Child protection re-referrals a product of high caseloads

 In local authorities where social workers were each looking after ten or more cases involving children, re-referral rates were found to be markedly higher.

-At Virtual College, our e-learning safeguarding courses are designed to provide social workers and anybody else who works in a safeguarding position with the knowledge they need to assess sensitive situations to ensure children's best interests are as well-protected as possible.
+At Virtual College, our e-learning safeguarding courses are designed to provide social workers and anybody else who works in child protection and safeguarding with the knowledge they need to assess sensitive situations to ensure children's best interests are as well-protected as possible.
 Explore our safeguarding courses here.